All About Hay and Your Pet’s Health

 October 5, 2018🞄

-As the pet parent of a small herbivore, you know that hay is important to your pet’s health, but have you ever wondered exactly how hay helps keep your pet healthy & happy?
-Let’s take a closer look at some of the specific functions that hay provides to your pet’s daily health.
+As the pet parent of a small herbivore, you know that hay is important to your pet’s health.
+But, have you ever wondered exactly how hay helps keep your pet healthy and happy?
+Let’s take a closer look at what animals eat hay, as well as some of the specific functions that hay provides to your pet’s daily health.

 • The fiber in hay facilitates the constant digestive movement that small herbivores need to maintain digestive health.